Art+Critique: Critical & Contextual Studies in Art Practice Online Course, Autumn 2024, webflyer

 Welcome back!
 I hope you feel recharged after a fantastic summer 🦜

-While the course has been developed over the last 15 years with artists in mind, it is in fact for anyone with a creative or research-based practice, and beyond.
+Having said that, and while the course has been developed over the last 15 years with art-makers in mind, it is in fact for anyone with a creative or research-based practice, and beyond.
+In the past, the course has also welcomed curators, writers, researchers, historians, philosophers, designers, architects, musicians, producers, entrepreneurs, and other crafts or professions.
 This is testament to the universality of artists’ methodologies, and their potential for innovation.
-In the past, the course has also welcomed curators, writers, researchers, historians, philosophers, designers, architects, musicians, producers, entrepreneurs, and other crafts or professions.

 🔧 Theories are tools; useful, but provisional tools.
 They can help you consider your practice and research from different perspectives.
 It is very rare to find a single theory that can stand the test of practice for any length of time.
 Rather, it is a question of using a theory, or combination of theories, for a specific purpose.
 Better still, you can develop your own theories by reflecting on your practice.🛠️

 A critical mindset is not necessarily a creative mindset.
 Critique is subversive.
-It can subvert you and your practice if you don’t separate critique from the creative process.
+It can subvert you and your practice if you don’t separate self-critique from the creative process.
 You cannot create if you are constantly questioning yourself.
 You cannot suspend your disbelief and immerse yourself in the affirmative work of the imagination, if you are constantly undermining and negating your impulses.
-Trying to maintain a creative and critical mindset at the same time is like crossing positive and negative electrical currents, it creates a short-circuit.🔌
+Trying to maintain creative and critical mindsets simultaneously is like crossing a positive electrical current with a negative one.
+The result is a short-circuit.🔌

 But where and how to begin?
 That’s where the course comes in.
 It familiarises artists with intersecting theoretical fields, and provides entry points by mapping the terrain.
 Artists are already familiar with these ideas.
-It’s really just a question of finding different ways of articulating and interpreting them.
+It’s really just a question of orienting oneself, identifying relevant fields, understing their context and interpreting them for one’s practice.
 The course begins with the knowledge and experience that participants bring along, and builds on that foundation.

 🍒Art + Critique, Autumn 2024🚀